Prophetic Scriptures of Jesus' Suffering and Resurrection

 Hos 6:2 After two days will he revive us: in the third day he will raise us up, and we shall live in his sight [presence].

-Now, we must remember that these verses were translated by man from the original ancient Hebrew text.
+Now, we must remember that these verses were translated into English from the original ancient Hebrew text.
 And it is common knowledge among theologians that this is not an easy, straight-forward task.

 "Ancient Hebrew poses translation challenges due to its vocabulary, homographs, and lack of vowels, requiring contextual and cultural understanding.
 Cultural differences also impact translation, necessitating awareness of ancient customs and idiomatic expressions."